Home searched in Tupac killing tied to wife of Duane ‘Keefe D’ Davis

 Davis revealed he had a connection to Shakur’s killing in 2018 in the Netflix documentary, “Unsolved: The Tupac and Biggie Murders,” and in a book he published in 2019.
 He indicated that he was in the car with the shooter who killed Shakur.

-A woman answered the door at the house Wednesday afternoon and told the Review-Journal that Clemons and Davis do not live there, and she refused to comment on the police search.
+A woman answered the door at the house Wednesday afternoon and told the Las Vegas Review-Journal that Clemons and Davis do not live there, and she refused to comment on the police search.

 Many neighbors along Maple Shade Street said that they did not know Clemons or anyone else who lived in the house.